zacanger/koa-header/README.md

 # koa-header

-Add a header to a Koa application.
+Easily add headers to your Koa application.

 --------